patrickbucher/docs/agile/clean-agile.md

 chickens, making a small sacrifice to provide eggs—and developers—the pigs, sacrificing their life to provide meat—should not have the same weight in making decisions about the (menu) plan.

+# Technical Practices

+The technical practices of Agile reach deep into the programmer's behaviour when writing code, by adding a set of rituals considered absurd by many programmers.
+Those practices at the very core of Agile are: _Test-Driven Development_, _Refactoring_, _Simple Design_, and _Pair Programming_.

+## Test-Driven Development

+Programming is a lot like accounting: a single little mistake can have huge negative consequences.
+Therefor, accountants developed _double-entry bookkeeping_, which requires every transaction being entered twice into the
+book: once on the credit side, and once on the debit side.
+The sums of each account from both sides are collected in the balance sheet.
+The differences of the credit and debit side must amount to zero, otherwise a mistake has been made.
+Such mistakes can be detected quickly, if the transactions are entered one at a time, and the difference of both sides is checked to remain zero after every entered transaction.

+_Test-Driven Development_ (TDD) is the corresponding technique for programming.
+Every required behaviour of the program is entered twice: once as test code, and once as production code.
+Behaviours are added one by one: first as a (yet failing) test, second as working production code making that test pass.
+As in accounting, a result of zero is to be achieved: zero failing tests.
+Like this, mistakes can be caught as they'd enter the code base—and be avoided in time.
+Unlike double-entry bookkeeping, TDD is not (yet?) required by law.

+TDD can be described with the following three simple rules:

+1. Do not write production code until you have test code failing due to the lack of that very production code.
+2. Do not write more test code than needed to fail the test—with compiler errors counting as failing.
+3. Do not write more production code than needed to make the test pass.

+When sticking to those rules, programmers oscillate between test and production code at a rate of just a few seconds.
+What looks like a distraction at the beginning will ensure that everything works—or at least worked just a minute ago.
+The code that introduced the error is easy to detect: it must be among the few lines that just have been written.

+Some programmers are very good at working with debuggers, because they've spent a lot of time debugging.
+You only need to debug a lot, if you have a lot of bugs.
+With TDD, less bugs are introduced, so it's ok for developers sticking to the discipline of TDD to be bad at operating debuggers.
+(Debugging is still required now and then, but much less often.)

+A comprehensive test suite is the best kind of documentation for programmers: working, self-contained, small code examples.

+Writing tests after the fact for code that already has been tested manually feels like boring busy work.
+It's more fu to test and program according to the three rules of TDD.
+Code having been written under the rules of TDD is designed for testability.
+Writing tests for production code not designed for testability is hard—and therefor likely to be left away.
+This leaves holes in the test suite, and a passing test suite can no longer be trusted.
+However, a good test suite that passes should be the go ahead for deployment.

+Though desirable, a high test coverage of, say, 90% and above, is not a metric for management, but for the development team.
+It requires a strong understanding of the code base in order to interpret the test coverage metric in a meaningful way.
+Enforcing high test coverage by the means of builds failing for a coverage deemed too low is counterproductive, because it incentivises programmers to write bogus tests without meaningful assertions.

+The ultimate goal of TDD is _courage_, not coverage: Programmers with trust in their test suite fearlessly modify and improve existing code.
+Developers lacking that kind of trust will shy away fro cleaning up messy code; the code base begins to rot.
+If the code becomes unmaintainable, further development becomes harder and, ultimately, comes to a halt.
+TDD, on the other hand, keeps the code orderly and gives the programmers confidence for further development.